Introduction to Market Analysis

 - How to attract potential customers

 - How to gain and maintain a competitive advantage

 This means it’s essential to conduct a thorough market analysis.

 A market analysis is a lifestyle, technical, financial, and corporate exploration that basically describes the world around us as it pertains to a particular business venture.

 The target market analysis section of a business plan plays a critical role in determining a particular business venture’s viability.
-It is an industry-specific and often subjective measure of the market size, value, and competitive analysis.
+It is an industry-specific and often subjective measure of market size, value, and competitive analysis.
 A thorough market analysis should also examine market trends and expectations.
 It is created using data, comparisons, opinions, and customizations to get a live view of a market landscape.

 How to write a comprehensive market analysis

 Depending on who you ask, a market analysis might include a varying number of components.
 In general, however, five core components are standard across all good market analyses.

 - Industry overview